antonycc/owl-to-java/README.md

 * Load configuration set by name e.g. (com.example.OwlToJavaConfigSetSchemaOrg.setTaskConfig(this))
 * Load configuration from Kotlin Script: https://kotlinexpertise.com/run-kotlin-scripts-from-kotlin-programs/
 * Extend one schema with another
-* @since versioned annotation on tests and auto-generated version history from test annotations
+* @since versioned annotation on tests and auto-generated version history to CHANGELOG.md
+* Review approach to guidance and help used here: https://github.com/researchgate/gradle-release

 # Annoyances